 We went to No Name Saloon for a beer on two different occasions.
 It seemed to have a mix of locals and tourists and was a fun spot.
 Of the bars in Park City that we tried, we’d happily return to High West and No Name.

 After we hiked The Living Room, we swung by the Epic Brewing taproom in Salt Lake City.
-It was a friendly but strange place, with music buzzing from a cell phone rather than actual speakers, and Utah’s silly beer laws, including a tasting flight cannot have more than 2 samples.
+It was a friendly but strange place, with music buzzing from a cell phone rather than actual speakers, and because of Utah’s silly beer laws, a tasting flight cannot have more than 2 samples.

 Park City Brewery is just down the road from the campground, and is a cool enough spot to drink a beer, but the alcohol laws are SO backward in Utah that we had one beer and went home.